 - If you make $1,000 in purchases in the first three months, you’ll earn 25,000 bonus points (value: $250)

 - If you spend more than $40,000 on the card per year, you’ll receive 10,000 bonus points (value: $100)

 - If you pass the $40,000 spending threshold, you’ll earn 2,000 bonus points for every additional $10,000 in purchases made within that same 12-month period

 The card’s annual fee is $139 and includes complimentary Priority Pass airport lounge membership with six free visits per year (valued at USD$261), plus and up to $1 million in emergency medical coverage for the cardholder, their spouse, and any accompanying dependent children.
-The Scotia Rewards program is flexible and allows you to book through Scotia’s full-service travel agency, or book on your own through any airline.
+Scotia Rewards – the branded rewards of Scotiabank credit cards – is flexible and allows you to book through Scotia’s full-service travel agency, or book on your own through any airline.
 You can cover the cost with points, a mix of points and cash, or charge your travel expenses to your card and redeem points later to cover the costs.
 Points can also be used to cover taxes and fees.